quarkey/iot/README.md

 ### nginx

-An angular frontend is hosted with Nginx, but please note that additional configuration is required to host SPA.
+The angular frontend is hosted with Nginx, but please note that additional configuration is required to host SPA.
 Read https://medium.com/@technicadil_001/deploy-an-angular-app-with-nginx-a79cc1a44b49 for more information.

 ```
 1. $ docker build -t ngimg .